Volunteering opportunities are available in our Adult Hospice, Children’s Hospice, in the community and in our retail shops.

-Volunteering at our Adult Hospice:
+Volunteering in our Adult Hospice

 Volunteers work directly with patients and their families, behind the scenes in an administrative role, or helping to raise money.

 Volunteer roles at Northern Ireland Hospice are very varied and can include: meeting and greeting patients and visitors, serving meals and refreshments, offering specialist skills such as hairdressing or complementary therapies and decorating and gardening.

 Volunteer roles at Northern Ireland Children's Hospice include; housekeeping, support to our care team, pool spotting, reception & administration, gardening, babysitting and librarians.

 Not all roles are offered at every recruitment time, but only what is needed in-house.
 Volunteers are not involved in intimate/personal care, giving advice to children or families, moving/ lifting children or assisting with these tasks.
 For more information on volunteering roles at NI Children's Hospice, click here.